Degrassi: The Next Generation season 5

 The fifth season of Degrassi: The Next Generation commenced airing in Canada on 19 September 2005, concluded on 20 March 2006 and contains nineteen episodes.
 Degrassi: The Next Generation is a Canadian serial teen drama television series.
-This season depicts the lives of a group of high school sophomores, juniors and seniors as they deal with some of the challenges and issues teenagers face such as body image, teenage pregnancy, drug dealing, coming out, sexual identity, religion, eating disorders and relationships.
+This season depicts the lives of a group of high school tenth, eleventh, and twelfth grade students as they deal with some of the challenges and issues teenagers face such as body image, teenage pregnancy, drug dealing, coming out, sexual identity, religion, eating disorders and relationships.

 Filming took place between May 2005 and November 2005.

 Season five aired Mondays at 8:30 p.m. on CTV, a Canadian terrestrial television network.
 In the United States, it was broadcast on the Noggin cable channel during its programming block for teenagers, The N. The season was released on DVD as a four disc boxed set on 3 July 2007 by Alliance Atlantis Home Entertainment in Canada, and by FUNimation Entertainment in the US.
 The season is also available on iTunes.
 The N Soundtrack was released on 1 August 2006, following this season.

 The fifth season of Degrassi: The Next Generation was the most successful season to date, averaging 767,000 viewers in Canada, and had one episode watched by a million viewers.
 It received praise for its depiction of a relationship between two gay characters, but mixed reviews for highlighting the issue of anorexia and bulimia in teenage girls.

 Cast

+The fifth season features twenty actors who receive star billing, with sixteen of them returning from the previous season.
+Mike Lobel (Jay), Deanna Casaluce (Alex), Jamie Johnston (Peter) and Melissa DiMarco (Hatzilakos) join the main cast, replacing Melissa McIntyre (Ashley), Daniel Clark (Sean) and Dan Woods (Mr. Raditch).